-On behalf of the Japan Bank for International Cooperation (JBIC), I would like to express my sincerest appreciation for your continued support for and understanding of JBIC.
+On behalf of the Japan Bank for International Cooperation (JBIC), I would like to express my sincerest appreciation for your support and understanding.

 Global socioeconomic activities are now normalized after having been constrained by the COVID-19 pandemic.
 Nonetheless, Russia’s invasion of Ukraine, which has upended the international order that seeks peace, coupled with soaring commodity prices, have dealt a harsh blow to the global economy.
 Due in part to these factors, financial markets are changing dramatically as authorities in various countries turn to monetary tightening.

 On top of this, we are entering a new era in which any one country cannot attain prosperity alone unless it endeavors to work toward achieving the sustainable development goals (SDGs) that include eradicating poverty and hunger, correcting inequality and disparities, and realizing a carbon-neutral society.

 Japan will be unable to gain a respectable standing within the international community without directly and firmly confronting an array of tough challenges such as its shrinking population, declining birthrate, and aging population as well as hard-pressed supply of and demand for energy, disruptions of supply chains, and decarbonization.